orientechnologies/orientdb-docs/Tutorial-DemoDB.md

 #### Find all Orders placed by Customer with Id 1
 MATCH {class: Customers, as: c, where: (OrderedId=1)}<-HasCustomer-{class: Orders, as: o} RETURN $pathelements

+### Find the 3 Customers who placed most Orders
+SELECT *, in("HasCustomer").size() AS NumberOfOrders FROM Customers ORDER BY NumberOfOrders DESC LIMIT 3

 #### Find all Places connected to Customer with Id 1
 MATCH {class: Places, as: p}--{class: Customers, as: c, where: (OrderedId=1)} RETURN $pathelements